 - flyscreens, etc.

-It’s a good protection to ask the builder, in writing, to list all known exclusions.
-This bit of ‘reverse engineering’ helps identify items that may have been overlooked by you or the designer.
+It’s a good protection to ask the builder - in writing - to list all known exclusions.
+This is a nifty bit of ‘reverse engineering’ that helps identify items that may have been overlooked by you or the designer.

 It’s also important to find out who is physically doing the work.
-Ask if that likable builder (who provided the quote and appears competent) is actually doing the work?
-If not, is he / she on-site every day? or is the job being handed over to a team that you’ve never met?
-Best to find this out now.
+Make sure the likable builder who provided the quote (and appears competent) is hands on.
+If not, ask who is going to be on-site each day?
+Or, is the job being handed over to a team that you’ve never met?
+Best to find this out before you sign a contract.

 Also, don't be discouraged if some recommended builders elect not to submit a quotation.
 There's a range of factors that determine who will ultimately pitch for the work.
-These include: excellent builders are usually busy, the specific challenges of the project, travel time, availability of sub-contractors, etc.
+These include: excellent builders are usually busy, travel time, the specific challenges of the project, availability of suitable sub-contractors, etc.

 Disclaimer: Builder Background Checks P/L (BBC) provides advice of a general nature only.
 BBC does not provide formal legal, regulation or building advice.
 The advice published has been prepared without taking into account your specific objectives or needs.
 Before acting on any commentary, articles or reports provided by BBC you should consider their appropriateness to your specific objectives, financial situation and requirements.
 BBC shall not be liable to any party as a result of any information, services, or resources made available as part of its reports or articles contained on this website.